2015 Australian Open – Women's singles

-The final marked the first time the top two seeds contested the Australian Open final since 2004, in which Serena Williams defeated Maria Sharapova in straight sets with the score 6–3, 7–6(7–5) to win the women's singles tennis title at the 2015 Australian Open.
+Serena Williams defeated Maria Sharapova in the final, 6–3, 7–6(7–5) to win the women's singles tennis title at the 2015 Australian Open.
 It was her sixth Australian Open singles title and her 19th major singles title overall.
+Sharapova reached the final after saving two match points in the second round against Alexandra Panova.
+The final was a rematch of the 2007 final.

 Li Na was the reigning champion, but she retired from professional tennis in September 2014.

 All of the top four seeds (Williams, Sharapova, Simona Halep, and Petra Kvitová) were in contention for the world No. 1 ranking.
 Williams retained the top position by reaching the final.